HIMSA provides Noah in two main versions. The version of Noah you use or plan to use will greatly impact this topic.

 Database Information

-What is the default database solution?Microsoft Compact Edition (CE)
+What is the default database solution?SQLite

 Can the Noah application be configured with Microsoft SQL Server?Yes